What Is a Trust Fund? A Complete Guide for UK Families

 Why Set Up a Trust Fund?

-- Protect a child’s inheritance until they’re ready to manage it
+- Protect a child’s inheritance until they’re mature enough to manage it responsibly—not just handing over a lump sum at 18

-- Provide for vulnerable relatives without affecting their benefits
+- Provide for vulnerable relatives without affecting their means-tested benefits

-- Control how wealth is used even after your death
+- Control how wealth is used across generations, even after your death

-So, when asking what is a trust fund, think of it as a flexible, legally secure way to manage the future of your wealth—your way.
+So, when asking what is a trust fund, think of it as a flexible, legally robust arrangement to manage the future of your wealth—on your terms.
+As Mike Pugh, founder of MP Estate Planning, puts it: “Not losing the family money provides the greatest peace of mind above all else.”

 Are Trust Funds Tax Efficient?

-This is why it’s so important to speak with a professional.
-Setting up the wrong type of trust, or doing it without advice, can trigger unexpected tax bills.
-Book a consultation with us to find the most efficient option for your family’s circumstances.
+This is why it’s so important to work with a specialist.
+The law—like medicine—is broad.
+You wouldn’t want your GP doing surgery.
+Setting up the wrong type of trust, or doing it without proper advice, can trigger unexpected tax consequences or fail to provide the protection you need.
+Book a consultation with us to find the most efficient approach for your family’s circumstances.

 Who Should Consider a Trust Fund?